-\cref{thm:clt-for-twice-discounted-llr-finite-horizon} reveals that our estimator achieves the same $n^{-2/5}$ rate of convergence and exhibits the same bias structure as classical local linear regression estimators in static RD designs.
-The leading bias term has the familiar $h^2$ form, driven by the curvature of the conditional response functions $\mu_{G,\,a}(z)$ at the threshold.
-The asymptotic variance in \cref{thm:clt-for-twice-discounted-llr-finite-horizon} reflects the additional complexity of the dynamic setting: It aggregates uncertainty across all time periods, with contributions weighted by $\gamma^{2t}$ to account for temporal discounting.
-It is also interesting to note that when $T=0$, the \cref{thm:clt-for-twice-discounted-llr-finite-horizon} reduces to the analogous asymptotic result for the classical RD setting (see, e.g., \citet[Theorem 4]{Hahn-et-al-2001}).
+\cref{clt-for-twice-discounted-llr} shows that when the bandwidth scales as $h_n=O(n^{-1/5})$, our estimator achieves the same $n^{-2/5}$ rate of convergence and exhibits the same bias structure as classical local linear regression estimators in static RD designs.
+The leading bias term has the familiar $h_n^2$ form, driven by the curvature of the weighted conditional response functions $\mu_{G,\,a}(z)$ at the threshold.
+The asymptotic variance in \cref{clt-for-twice-discounted-llr} reflects the additional complexity of the dynamic setting: It aggregates uncertainty across all time periods, with contributions weighted by $\gamma^{2t}$ to account for temporal discounting.
+It is also interesting to note that when $T=0$, \cref{clt-for-twice-discounted-llr} reduces to the analogous asymptotic result for the classical RD setting (see, e.g., \citet[Theorem 4]{Hahn-et-al-2001}).

-Equipped with the asymptotic distribution from \cref{thm:clt-for-twice-discounted-llr-finite-horizon}, we can construct asymptotically valid confidence intervals following standard practice in the static RD literature.
-Define sandwich estimators of the asymptotic variance/covariance terms used in \eqref{eq:asymp-var-ratio-finite-horizon} (namely, $V_G$, $V_H$ and $V_{GH}$, as defined in \eqref{eq:VGVHCGH}) as follows.